bhatakti-atama/robo_resource/electronics/arduino/specifications/HeaderPins.md

       This function writes, meaning gives the digital value to the specified pin given by pin_number. value takes in two values HIGH(1) or LOW (0)

    The above functions can be easily understood with the Blink LED example.
-   Some of the pins have ‘~’ in front of them.
+   Some of the pins (3,5,6,9,10,11) have ‘~’ in front of them.
 These are used for Pulse Width Modulation (PWM).
    To learn about PWM go this link, https://learn.sparkfun.com/tutorials/pulse-width-modulation
++  AREF - Analog REFerence pin.
+Used for advanced Analog sensor reading.
+It is sometimes used to set an external reference voltage (between 0 and 5 Volts) as the upper        limit for the Analog input pins.
+More about use of AREF can be seen in this link, https://tronixstuff.com/2013/12/12/arduino-tutorials-chapter-